fermiPy/dmsky/docs/install.rst

 ..
 Running pip and setup.py with the ``user`` flag is recommended if you do not
 .. have write access to your python installation (for instance if you are
 .. running in a UNIX/Linux environment with a shared python
 .. installation).
-To install fermipy into the common package directory
+To install dmsky into the common package directory
 .. of your python installation the ``user`` flag should be ommitted.

 Finally, check that dmsky imports: